 5. You miss out on a lot of functionality

 There are a lot of amazing church-specific functions that you miss out on.

 - You don’t have a built-in media store

 - You can’t integrate with management tools like CCLI SongSelect

 Isn’t it time to make the leap?

-PowerPoint is great for what it is, but it wasn’t fashioned with the church in mind.
-Why not use a worship software that was?
+PowerPoint is great for what it is, but it wasn’t fashioned with church worship services in mind.
+Why not use a worship software solution that was?
 MediaShout 7 was created for the church and has all the features you’d expect from a church presentation software.

 If you’re ready to see what you’re missing, try MediaShout for free for 30 days!